-- Follow direction from emergency authorities (ex. police, fire, EMS) - Inform everyone in the building of the shelter in place through the paging system or verbally and provide instructions: - "URGENT CODE RED: Shelter in place in progress" - When environmental-related (ex. major earthquake, explosion) and the building remains intact, "Stay away from windows and take cover (ex. under tables), remain calm and wait for further direction" - When weather-related (ex. storm, tornado, etc.), "Stay away from windows and otherwise continue regular indoor daily routine, remain calm and wait for further direction" - "No one in the building will be allowed out of the building" - Inform everyone outside of the building (ex. on playgrounds) of the shelter in place via iPad or by going outdoors to speak with individuals directly and provide instructions: - "URGENT CODE RED: Shelter in place in progress" - "All individuals outdoors are to return indoors" - "No one in the building will be allowed out of the building" - "Remain calm and wait for further direction" - Inform staff of the shelter in place via center WhatsApp group by sending this message: "URGENT CODE RED: shelter in place in progress.
+- Follow direction from emergency authorities (ex. police, fire, EMS) - Inform everyone in the building of the shelter in place through the paging system or verbally and provide instructions: - o "ATTENTION ATTENTION ATTENTION: Shelter in place in progress.
+I repeat, shelter in place in effect." - When environmental-related (ex. major earthquake, explosion) and the building remains intact, "Stay away from windows and take cover (ex. under tables), remain calm and wait for further direction" - When weather-related (ex. storm, tornado, etc.), "Stay away from windows and otherwise continue regular indoor daily routine, remain calm and wait for further direction" - "No one in the building will be allowed out of the building" - Inform everyone outside of the building (ex. on playgrounds) of the shelter in place via iPad or by going outdoors to speak with individuals directly and provide instructions: - "ATTENTION ATTENTION ATTENTION: Shelter in place in progress.
+I repeat, shelter in place in effect." - "All individuals outdoors are to return indoors" - "No one in the building will be allowed out of the building"

+- "Remain calm and wait for further direction" - Inform staff of the shelter in place via center WhatsApp group by sending this message: "ATTENTION ATTENTION ATTENTION: Shelter in place in effect.
 If you are off premises, it is not safe to return to the center at this time.
 Wait for further instruction." - Inform District Manager of the shelter in place, District Manager will inform Director of Operations and head office - Remain calm and follow directions from upper management and emergency authorities